interstitialRedirectModalTitle

 Read TNC's Media Statement

-COP15 stands for the 15th meeting of the Conference of the Parties for biodiversity.
-It ran for two weeks in December 2022 in Montreal, Canada.
+COP16 stands for the 16th meeting of the Conference of the Parties for biodiversity.
+It runs October 21 through November 1 in Cali, Colombia.
 COP15—along with previous meetings—was centered around the Convention on Biological Diversity, a 1992 international agreement on how nations should use and protect the world's natural resources.
 The agreement has been ratified or accepted by 196 countries.
 The United States is not part of that list, though US government representatives did participate in Montreal.

 The U.S. on Convention on Biological Diversity